What is a micro-credential?

 - Critical self-reflection: What have you learned from your experiences in this area?
 What successes and challenges did you experience?
-What dilemmas or tension may have arisen or could you identify (around questions of equity and inclusion, for example), and what process or strategies did you pursue to work toward their resolution?
+What dilemmas or tensions may have arisen or could you identify (around questions of equity and inclusion, for example), and what process or strategies did you pursue to work toward their resolution?

 - Personal growth and on-going professional development: What might you identify as opportunities for personal growth as a community engagement professional in this particular area?
 What resources or strategies do you believe would serve to advance your learning and competence in this area?

-Once submitted, your materials will be reviewed by a panel of experts in the field.
+- Once submitted, your materials will be reviewed by a panel of experts in the field.
 These experts will determine whether or not you have demonstrated sufficient competency to earn the micro-credential.

-Each time you earn a micro-credential, you will receive a corresponding digital badge to be used on your LinkedIn profile, CV, or professional website.
+- If your application is successful, you will receive a corresponding digital badge to be used on your LinkedIn profile, CV, or professional website.
 This way, you can publicly display your areas of expertise.
-Ultimately, your micro-credentials can be applied toward earning full certification as a Campus Compact Community Engagement Professional.
+If your application is not successful, you may continue to improve your knowledge in this area and apply again.

 How much will it cost to earn a micro-credential?